thomasballinger/observable-jupyter/README.md

 Embedding specific cells with the cell keyword parameter of `embed([])` causes only these cells to be shown, but every cell still runs.

-At the time of writing, this behavior is different than the Observable embed default.
+This behavior is slightly different than the Observable embed default.

 ## About this library

-This is an unofficial library for embedding Observable notebooks in Jupyter.
+This library uses the APIs provided by [Observable](https://observablehq.com) to embed notebooks hosted on Observable in Jupyter.

-The library was developed at Observable but is now maintained by Thomas Ballinger.
+The library was [developed at Observable](https://github.com/observablehq/observable-jupyter) but is now maintained by Thomas Ballinger.
 All code added before Sept 2021 is copyright Observable.

 ## Development